 Slow First Launch After Installation

-LibreOffice may take 20-30 seconds to launch the first time after installation, regardless of installation method.
-This is completely normal behavior.
+LibreOffice may take 20-30 seconds to launch the first time after installation, regardless of which method you used.

 Diagnostic: LibreOffice performs first-run tasks during the initial launch including: